crossplane/docs/content/master/concepts/environment-configs.md

 ## Select an EnvironmentConfig
 <!-- vale Google.Headings = YES -->

-Select the EnvironmentConfig to use inside a Composition's
+Select the EnvironmentConfigs to use inside a Composition's
 {{<hover label="comp" line="6">}}environment{{</hover>}} field.